LinkedIn is the priciest ad platform in B2B.

 Three situations where the money is better spent somewhere else.

 Low-ticket products.
-If you're selling something that costs $50 or $100 per month, LinkedIn's cost structure will wreck your unit economics before you generate a single sale.
+If you're selling a $50 or $100 a month product, LinkedIn's cost structure wrecks your unit economics before you generate a single sale.
 Meta and Google Shopping are built for that price point.

 Awareness campaigns with no conversion path.
-LinkedIn CPMs run $30 to $55.
-That's a lot of money for impressions if you have no way to trace whether those impressions eventually led to anything.
+LinkedIn CPMs sit at $30 to $55.
+That's a lot of money for impressions if you can't trace whether they ever led anywhere.
 Without a conversion event to measure, you're buying expensive billboards on a highway you can't track.

 "LinkedIn ads are 3 to 5x more expensive than Facebook ads and 1.5 to 3x more expensive than Google Search ads on a cost-per-click basis." (upGrowth, LinkedIn Ads Cost 2026)